stanleytansx/stanleytansx.github.io/index.md

 ## About Me

-I am a Doctoral Student and <a href="https://tri.yale.edu/fellows/cullman-joint-degree-program" target="_blank">Cullman Fellow</a> pursuing my PhD at Yale University and the New York Botanical Garden.
+I am a Doctoral Candidate and <a href="https://tri.yale.edu/fellows/cullman-joint-degree-program" target="_blank">Cullman Fellow</a> pursuing my PhD at Yale University and the New York Botanical Garden.
 I study plant defenses and immunity against herbivores and pathogens in tropical forests.
 I am interested in developing products and technology to improve plant and ecosystem health for applications in agriculture, forestry, and horticulture.

 ## Research Interests

-- **Plant-enemy interactions and plant defenses**
+- **Plant-enemy interactions in tropical forests**
-- **Functional genes for defense and drought response**
+- **Plant immune system and defenses**
 - **Effector biology**

 ## News